McGee Lumber Company

 Lets break it down a little:

-Oak Lumber Beauty
+White Oak Lumber Beauty

-Red or white oak is beautiful.
+White oak is beautiful.
 There's not much question here.
 When you look at a piece of clear oak the warmth and beauty just draws you to the wood.
 Now, lets get practical—if you want this grade of wood and you are using it for an interior application always use kiln dried oak.

 Those questions need to be first on the list for anyone buying oak—what grade is it?
 And is it kiln dried.